- Market and promote yourself effectively and consistently

 But… writing effective real estate prospecting letters means spending at least a couple of hours on each one – and that’s if you enjoy writing.
 If you don’t enjoy writing, you could spend many more hours.

 Interested primarily in listing expireds?
-Choose from the Expired Listing Letters
+Choose one of these Expired Listing letter sets.

-To solve that problem, use the Holiday Staying in Touch Letters.
-When you visit that page, you'll find a link to a sample, which you are welcome to copy and use.
+I recommend that you start a past client database from the day you close your first sale – and don’t let anyone go unless they ask to be removed.
+If you don’t know what to say, month after month, use my Event-themed Staying in Touch Letters.
+When you visit that page, you’ll find a link to a sample, which you are welcome to copy and use.

 Introduce yourself and show them how you’ll help make their jobs easier.

 Remember, even if there are no major corporations in your city, schools also have new employees coming in, so you do have the opportunity to help relocating homebuyers.

 Click here to go to my shopping cart, where you’ll find the letter is free.

 After a transaction closes, use these forms to create goodwill and assure that those clients will not only return to you, but send you referrals.

 CompanyFolders.com offers 10 free sample templates designed specifically for real estate.
 Just click here to get started.